Ali Marpet: Early life

 Marpet, who is Jewish, is an alumnus of Birthright Israel.
-Marpet said that it would be a "huge honor" to represent Jews as an athlete.
 Marpet joined then-current Jewish National Football League (NFL) offensive linemen Geoff Schwartz, Mitchell Schwartz, Adam Bisnowaty and Gabe Carimi.

-High school career

 At Hastings High School, Marpet played offensive tackle and defensive end for the Yellowjackets, was a three-time varsity letterman, named second-team All-State, earned all-section honors, and was a two-time all-league selection.
 He played the offensive line as a 160 lb ninth-grader.
 Marpet quit playing football after his freshman year to focus on basketball where he earned all-league selection twice.
 Marpet rejoined the football team in his junior year, by which time he weighed 210 lb.
 Marpet helped lead the Hastings squad to the section finals in 2010.
 Hastings lost to Bronxville, the eventual state champions.

 College career

-Hobart College

 Marpet attended Hobart College, subsequent to being sought after to play football by Holy Cross, Fordham University, and Marist College.
 He graduated with a bachelor's degree in economics and a minor in philosophy and public policy in spring 2015.